-Talisker has an Exploration Agreement with one of the St'át'imc communities, the Bridge River Indian Band ("Xwisten") and close working relationships with the other seven St'át'imc communities.
-This includes a working Environmental Monitoring Board (EMB) that meets quarterly and includes representatives from four of the 10 St'át'imc communities as directed by the BC Ministry of Environment and Climate Change Strategies.
+Talisker has an Exploration Agreement with one of the St'át'imc communities, Xwísten and close working relationships with several of the other seven St'át'imc communities.
+This includes a working Environmental

+Monitoring Board (EMB) that meets quarterly and includes representatives from four of the 10 St'át'imc communities as directed by the BC Ministry of Environment and Climate Change Strategies.

-In the context of the future expansion and development of the Bralorne Gold Project and consistent with commitments under the existing Exploration Agreement, Talisker has initiated with the leadership of Xwisten the development of an Impact Benefit Agreement between Xwisten and Talisker.
-These future agreements are intended to cover both near term development stages and potential future mine development.
+In the context of the future expansion and development of the Bralorne Gold Project and consistent with commitments under the existing Exploration Agreement, on September 21, 2023, Talisker entered into a Bridging Agreement with Xwísten at the Bralorne Gold Project.
 Talisker is also working with other St'át'imc communities who have expressed interest in the Bralorne Gold Project on mutually beneficial economic and communications opportunities and protocols.

-All activities being proposed by Talisker in its expansion and permit amendment process will continually be shared with and discussed with the management, technical advisors and leadership of Xwisten and the other designated St'át'imc communities, to ensure all necessary measures are in place to protect the natural environment, culture and heritage of the Bridge River area.
+All activities being proposed in the permit amendment process will continually be shared with and discussed with the management, technical advisors and leadership of Xwísten and the other designated St'át'imc communities, to ensure all necessary measures are in place to protect the natural environment, culture and heritage of the Bridge River area.